bootdotdev/blog/content/affiliate-terms.md

 ## Agreement

-By signing up to be an Affiliate in the Boot.dev Affiliate Program (“Program”) you are agreeing to be bound by the following terms and conditions (“Terms of Service”).
+By signing up to be an Affiliate in the Boot.dev Affiliate Program ("Program") you are agreeing to be bound by the following terms and conditions ("Terms of Service").

 Boot.dev reserves the right to update and change the Terms of Service from time to time without notice.
 Any new features that augment or enhance the current Program, including the release of new tools and resources, shall be subject to the Terms of Service.
 Continued use of the Program after any such changes shall constitute your consent to such changes.